-The ct.hrl header file must be included in all test suite files.
+It is also recommended that the ct.hrl header file is included in all test suite modules.

-Each test suite module must export the function all/0 which returns the list of all test case groups and test cases in that module.
+Each test suite module must export the function all/0 which returns the list of all test case groups and test cases to be executed in that module.